-You are a reference person for many young jazz musicians” M. Raja, jazz conductor and teacher, Roma.
+“You are a reference person for many young jazz musicians” M. Raja, jazz conductor and teacher, Roma.

->

-> Andrea Pellegrini is a member of the Board of the italian music schools national association AIdSM (2005 – today), as well as one of the 2 italian delegates in EMU European Music School Union – a member of International Music Council UNESCO (2006 – 2014).
+Andrea Pellegrini is a member of the Board of the italian music schools national association AIdSM (2005 – today), as well as one of the 2 italian delegates in EMU European Music School Union – a member of International Music Council UNESCO (2006 – 2014).
 He was the only jazz musician, out of the representatives of the 27 nations which are members of the EMU today.
 As a member of the EMU, he took part in organizing seminars, conferences, meetings, musical exchanges and international festivals in Finland, Denmark, Estonia, Latvia, Lithuania, Germany, Belgium, Hungary, Austria, Switzerland.
 He also organized several initiatives and concerts for music students and bands from USA, Canada, Europe and Hong Kong in Italy, in collaboration with EMU, AIdSM and the Wens Travels Agency (The Nederlands).
-He also has been invited as an expert by insitutions like the Lausanne Music School.
+He also has been invited as an expert by institutions like the Lausanne Music School.
 As an expert in music schools organization, he was invited twice to run the Master Class “Organization of a music school” at the Saluzzo superior music school (Fondazione Scuola di Alto Perfezionamento Musicale, Saluzzo, Italy) funded by European Union (2010, 2011).

->

-> Andrea lives in Livorno, Tuscany.
+Andrea lives in Livorno, Tuscany.
 He thinks that every music style deserves respect and he loves all good music.
 In his opinion, musicians should talk more to each other and be more collaborative.

->

-> A composer, pianist and multi-instrumentalist, Andrea Pellegrini developed a personal style based on his various and complex musical roots, a melodic sense, european musical tradition, and modern harmony.
+A composer, pianist and multi-instrumentalist, Andrea Pellegrini developed a personal style based on his various and complex musical roots: a deep "cantabile" melodic sense, european musical tradition, variety, and modern harmony.

->

-> “...polyhedral and ecletic...”
+“...polyhedral and ecletic...”
 (Musica Jazz)